RafaRemote/oc_web_dev_p2_turn_cv_into_website/README.md

-# OpenClassrooms / Web Developer
+# OpenClassrooms / Web Developer Path

 ## Project number 2: Turn a CV into a website